dafny-lang/dafny/docs/HowToFAQ/FAQSetConstructor.md

 ---
-title: "Why does Dafny complain about this use of a set constructor: `set i: int | Contains(i)`?"
+title: Why does Dafny complain about this use of a set constructor: `set i: int | Contains(i)`?
 ---

 ## Question